bufferings/spring-boot-startup-mybench/README.md

 # spring-boot-startup-mybench

-I watched a session of Dave and tried it by myself in this repo.
+I watched a session which Dave presented at Spring One Platform 2018.

 https://springoneplatform.io/2018/sessions/how-fast-is-spring-

+Then I tried it by myself in this repo to understand his session.

 ## JDK